Three-Year ACGME-accredited Residency

 Inpatient and ambulatory medicine serving a diverse, safety-net population

 State-of-the-art Whittier Clinic

 Training in high-risk OB, gestational diabetes and prenatal and parenting group visits

 Training family physicians for urban, rural, and global practice

 Established in 1969, the Family Medicine Residency at Hennepin Healthcare remains at the forefront of primary care.
-Residents gain immediate, hands-on experience working with a diverse patient population at our state-of-the-art Whittier Clinic, a LEED-certified building that opened in 2010.
-Every day, residents use the latest technology and learn from staff and specialists who are dedicated to teaching.
-Our program features opportunities in holistic and integrative medicine, women’s health, sports medicine, geriatrics, and international health, all under the guidance of expert faculty.
+Residents gain immediate, hands-on experience working with a diverse patient population.
+Our residents use the latest technology and learn from dedicated teaching staff and specialists.
+Our program features holistic and integrative medicine, women’s health, sports medicine, geriatrics, and international health.

 We emphasize resident leadership and a multidisciplinary approach that builds strong, collegial relationships at all levels.
 Our graduates develop clinical expertise, effective communication, leadership skills, and practical management techniques.
 Many pursue fellowships or accept teaching faculty positions across the country.

 Family Medicine residents enjoy a weekly academic half-day (five hours) of protected time to focus on didactics, procedures, and research.
-Resident wellness and resilience is a top priority, and our curriculum incorporates stress management, mind-body medicine, and other holistic techniques across rotations.
+Resident wellness and resilience is a top priority.
+Our curriculum incorporates stress management, mind-body medicine, and other holistic techniques across rotations.

 - Nationally recognized Staged Diabetes Management